« Ideas for Experiencing Poverty / Two Weeks Down, Four to Go »

-Why We Can’t End Poverty
+Never Ending Poverty: Why We Can’t End Poverty

 I realize that what I’m about to post isn’t going to be very popular.
 But I’m willing to post it because I hope it will start a healthy discussion.

-Here it is: Over the past few years, I’ve heard this phrase come up literally dozens of times at missions conferences, ministry events, churches, on blogs, etc. The dicussion turns to poverty and inevitably someone says “this is the generation that can end poverty.”
+Here it is: Over the past few years, I’ve heard this phrase come up literally dozens of times at missions conferences, ministry events, churches, on blogs, etc. The discussion turns to poverty and inevitably someone says “this is the generation that can end poverty.”

 I don’t know if I believe that.
 In fact, I’m not totally sure Christians are called to end poverty.
 Before you go looking for handy throwing stones, allow me to explain:

-First, let me say that I do believe there are enough resources in our world to take care of everyone.
-There’s enough food.
-Enough water.
-Enough materials for shelter and clothing.
 But to make sure everyone gets their fair share, it would mean an end to greed and corruption.
 It would mean a massive shift in human nature.
 I don’t think this generation, or any other, can accomplish that.

 And third, I wonder if saying that we can end poverty is contradictory to what Jesus told us: